phanerka/link-stash/Coding/How to-/add mod compat/index.md

-yeah i need to reference the folder somehow, what do you want?
+yeah i need to reference the folder somehow